GovtBlockchainAssoc/GBBPNode-RaspberryPi/README.md

 # GBBPNode-RaspberryPi

-This is the third set of these instructions so they have reached the point of not being bleeding-edge (i.e. they are straight-forward if somewhat lengthy).
+This is the third set of these instructions so they have reached the point of not being bleeding-edge.
+They should be straight-forward (if somewhat lengthy) for most people willing to deal with a Unix command line.
+People not wanting to do that will need to wait until the GBA can send out microSD cards with the software already loaded.

 Everyone setting up a GBBP node should please join our Discord group (https://discord.gg/cDMfKMB8XJ).
-You'll also need to provide your information on the Node Tracking Spreadsheet at https://docs.google.com/spreadsheets/d/1BWuOzJKzfT9JG4MKBb8oNN365Wee8dWZLN3oVxbytDE/edit?usp=sharing).
+You should also provide your information on the Node Tracking Spreadsheet at https://docs.google.com/spreadsheets/d/1BWuOzJKzfT9JG4MKBb8oNN365Wee8dWZLN3oVxbytDE/edit?usp=sharing).

 ## Recommended hardware and setup ##